ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 5. On the Checkout screen:

     * Validate or change the choices already made.
+    * Navigate to the Virtual Router Appliance section at the top of the page.
+Ignore settings in the `Network Gateway Appliance Cluster`.
     * VLAN Selection under the **Advanced System Configuration** heading.
 The 'Backend VLAN' drop down will show **Auto Assigned**, click the dialog box and select the VLAN ID of the private VLAN ordered earlier.
     * Add SSH Key under the **Advanced System Configuration** heading.
 Via the 'Server 1' drop down, select the SSH key you specified earlier.
 When selected it will appear under the heading 'Server 1'.
     * Set the VRA Hostname and Domain name.
 This domain name is not used for routing and DNS but should align with your network naming standards.
     * Click **Submit Order**.

 6. Monitor for VRA creation.
-VRA creation will take several hours to complete.
-On completion you will receive an email to your account email address or check the [Device list](https://control.bluemix.net/devices).
+VRA creation will take several hours to complete, as a bare-metal server is provisioned.
+On completion you will receive an email to your account email address.

+The [Device list](https://control.bluemix.net/devices) will show the VRA almost immediately with a **Clock** symbol against it, indicating transactions are in progress on this device.
+Until the VRA creation is complete, the **Clock** symbol remains and beyond viewing details it is not possible to perform any configuration actions against device.
+{:tip}

 ### Review deployed VRA